 Nothing we already extend to our other customers in that we do not disclose what we have provided, nor do we advertise it.

 How long have Royal Warrants been allocated?

 Our first was for George IV in the previously mentioned warrant from 1820.
 The process itself goes back much further with the official Royal Monarchy website saying it originated in the Middle Ages stating that ‘in the beginning, this patronage took the form of Royal charters given collectively to various guilds in trades and crafts which later became known as livery companies’.

 I have heard of the Royal Warrants Association; how did they come about?

-During a gathering of tradespeople in 1840 to celebrate Queen Victoria’s birthday it was decided to make it an annual event and so was born, and what became, The Royal Warrant Holders Association which continues – as you know – to this day.
-That’s 175 years later!
+During a gathering of tradespeople in 1840 to celebrate Queen Victoria’s birthday it was decided to make it an annual event and so the Association was born which - as we know - continues to this day.
+That’s over 175 years later!

 Is Meyer and Mortimer part of the Royal Warrant Holders

 We are and proudly so.
-Mr Lewis dons his white-tie and attends the annual event with the rest of the team here going to some of the smaller informal events.
+Mr Lewis dons his white-tie and attends the annual event.
+The rest of the team here goes to some of the smaller informal events.

 Very interesting indeed, thank you.